Ivanovitch-Lab/Vectorial-PSF-Generator-for-Light-Sheet-Microscopy/README.md

 #  Vectorial PSF Generator for Light Sheet Microscopy

-This script simulates a **vectorial detection PSF** combined with a **Gaussian excitation profile** in Z to produce an effective 3D PSF for use in deconvolution and microscopy simulation tasks.
+This script simulates a **vectorial detection PSF** combined with a **Gaussian excitation profile** in Z to produce an effective 3D PSF for use in deconvolution.

 ---